Deepan-Karmakar/p5.js-tutorial/Intro-to-HTML.md

 </html>
 ```

+The first line tells the browser that it should interpret the text as HTML5.

-All of the content on the page is surrounded by one set of <html> tags.
+All of the rest of the content on the page is surrounded by one set of <html> tags.
 Within this, there are two sections - the head and the body.

 The head contains metadata about the page that does not show up on the page itself, for example, the title (as shown above).
 This section might also include links to other files that are incorporated in the page (more on this later).

 The body section is where all the content that shows up on the page goes, like the paragraph element we see above.

 The hierarchical, nested structure of HTML is sometimes referred to as the Document Object Model, or DOM.
 You can think of the page (DOM) as a tree with parents and children — think of a family tree.
 Being able to access elements of the tree comes into play when we want to manipulate the HTML with CSS or JavaScript.